 systematic application of management policies, procedures and practices to the tasks of analysing, evaluating, controlling and monitoring risk.

 Sterile barrier system

-minimum package that prevents ingress of microorganisms and allows aseptic presentation of the product at the point of use.
+minimum package that prevents ingress of microorganisms and allows aseptic presentation of the product at the point of medical device intended to meet the requirements for sterility.

 Sterile medical device